 As a lawyer, Nicole prosecuted hundreds of domestic violence cases ranging from misdemeanor assault to homicide.
 Nicole later went on to prosecute police as the New York City Civilian Complaint Review Board’s Deputy Chief Police Prosecutor.
 In that role, she prosecuted police officers for a range of offenses that spanned from abuse of authority to excessive use of force.
 Nicole was the first civilian attorney to prosecute a member of the NYPD.
 She also led the investigations and prosecutions of excessive use of force against NBA player Thabo Sefolosha, tennis star James Blake and postal worker Glenn Grays.
 After practicing law for a decade, Nicole caught a case, ushering her into a Felon.

 Today, Nicole not only works to destigmatize and remove the shame from what it is to be a Felon, but she also puts pen-to-paper to capture the journeys of around-the-block black girls.
 Her writing has appeared in Gay Magazine (Roxane Gay’s platform with Medium), For Harriet, The Feminist Wire, Rigorous Magazine, and more.
 Nicole is the 2019 NYFA Geri Ashur Fellow for Screenwriting, as well as a Hurston/Wright and Bread Loaf alum.
 She’s received fellowships from the New York Foundation for the Arts, Lambda Literary and Sundress Academy for the Arts (SAFTA) Fellow.
 She is also the Inaugural Resident Literary Curator for Cafe con Libros - Brooklyn’s Feminist Bookstore.
-Nicole has participated in residencies and workshops hosted by the Hurston/Wright Foundation, African Voices, Black Film Space, Wildacres, the Black TV & Film Collective, Nicole Dennis-Benn, and Vanessa Martir.
+Nicole has participated in residencies and workshops hosted by the Hurston/Wright Foundation, African Voices, Black Film Space, Wildacres, the Black TV & Film Collective, Vanessa Martir, and Nicole Dennis-Benn.
 She is a 2019 NeON Arts Artist Grant recipient and a 2018 Brooklyn Arts Nonfiction Prize finalist.
 Nicole's currently completing Cracked Concrete: A Memoir of Crackheads, Cousins & Crime and Block Girls, a play that examines the #MeToo movement in the context of hood-born womynx of color.
 A filmmaker, Nicole directed and co-produced the documentary short, Boundless: A Celebration of Black Women.
 She also co-produced the YouTube web series, This.
 That. & the Third.
 Nicole is currently bringing her short film, To Touch A Moth, to production.